 Summary

-Leonardo is a step forward towards providing exascale computing capabilities to researchers across Italy and Europe.
+Leonardo is a step forward towards providing pre-exascale computing capabilities to researchers across Italy and Europe.
 Leonardo aims at maximum performance and can be classified as a top tier supercomputing system in Europe.

-The system combines the most advanced computing components to be able to address even the most complex computational workflows, possibly involving HPC, AI, high-throughput, and visualization applications.
+The system combines the most advanced computing components to be able to address even the most complex computational workflows, involving both HPC and AI.

-Leonardo system is capable of nearly 250 PFlops and equipped with over 100 PB of storage capacity.
-The system provides 10 times the computational power of the current Cineca flagship system Marconi100.
+Leonardo system is capable of 240 petaFLOPS and equipped with over 100 PB of storage capacity.

 hardware overview